Top Banks in Austria

 The bank employs around 50,000 staff and is headquartered in Vienna.
 In 2016, the bank reported total assets of US$159 billion and total income of US$290 million.

-UniCredit Bank Austria was established in 1855 and is into Corporate Banking, Private Banking, Retail Banking, and Corporate and Investment Banking segments.
+UniCredit Bank Austria was established in 1855 and offers Corporate Banking, Private Banking, Retail Banking, and Corporate and Investment Banking segments.
 The bank operates in various countries, such as Italy, Germany, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Hungary, Romania, Russia, Slovakia, Slovenia, Serbia, and Turkey.

 The bank was formerly known as Bank Austria Creditanstalt AG.
 In 2008, it changed its name to UniCredit Bank Austria AG.
 The bank currently employs 117,659 individuals and is headquartered in Vienna.
 As of 2016, its total income amounted to US$22.17 billion and total assets reached US$1,014.5 billion.